 As of this writing, the number of law school applicants has declined to levels unseen in decades.
 With fewer enrollments come fewer graduates, so a smaller proportion of future licensed attorneys will be unemployable as lawyers.
 The impact of collapsed law school enrollments on the supply side of the lawyer overproduction phenomenon is undeniable.

 As stated above (and because it’s relevant), some commentators will suggest that a large wave of lawyers will retire in the near future, which will create job openings for graduates.
 It’s true that the median lawyer has aged.
 According to the ABA’s legal profession statistics page cited above, in 1980 the median lawyer was 39 years old; in 2005 he or she was 49.
 An aging profession isn’t a good indicator for its future because it means that many lawyers in the recent past either could not enter the profession or didn’t believe it was worthwhile to remain in it.
 A retirement wave in itself certainly doesn’t mean the median age will fall rapidly and accommodate recent graduates.
-There are three reasons.
-One, the EP program currently incorporates age demographics into its replacement rate projections, and it gives no indication that the profession will face anything like a shortage soon.
-Two, lawyers can easily work past normal retirement ages.
-Three, it’s possible that many lawyer vacancies will simply go unfilled.
+There are two reasons.
+One, lawyers can easily work past normal retirement ages, and two, it’s possible that many lawyer vacancies will simply go unfilled.

 The demand side of lawyer overproduction, by contrast, is less clear.
 I am of the opinion that demand for lawyers is more sensitive to household income and wealth than other occupations.
 With per capita employment levels declining since 2000 and real wages having fallen since then as well, it’s likely that many younger Americans will lack the purchasing power or wealth needs to hire attorneys.
 The wealthy’s legal needs are already being met.
 Young Americans’ student loan burdens won’t help either, even with the advent of income-sensitive repayment plans.
 On the other hand, I don’t believe technology and outsourcing will have much of an effect on demand for lawyers given that legal sector productivity has been stagnant for many years already.